 The water shrew is an insectivore eating spiders, bugs, worms, centipedes, and termites.
 They live in forests and near water bodies such as marshes, with a lifespan of about 18 months.

 Western Heather Vole

-The heather vole is a herbivore feeding on berries, seeds, fungus, lichen and shrubs.
-They collect their food for later use storing it in their burrows.
-Food is collected at night for use during the day.
+The heather vole is a herbivore feeding on berries, seeds, fungus, lichen, and shrubs.
+They collect their food for later use, storing it in their burrows.
+Food is ordered at night for use during the day.

 The nest of the western heather vole has a hidden entrance with several tunnels leading off.
 Nests are usually hidden under a log stump or rock.

-Males and females are approximately the same size with a weight up to 40g and a length of 15 cm.
+Males and females are approximately the exact sizes, with a weight of up to 40g and a length of 15 cm.